imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 ## Linking

-After a new sub-process instance was created, both workitems are connected to each other by the items ' _$uniqueidRef_' and '_txtworkitemRef_'.
+After a new sub-process instance was created, both workitems are connected to each other by the items ' _$uniqueidRef_' and '_$workitemRef_'.

 <img src="../../images/engine/split-and-join-ref.png"/>

 After a _split_ the new sub-process instance is linked to the origin process instance by the item _$uniqueidRef_.
-The origin process holds the $uniqueids of all sub-process instances in the item _txtworkitemRef_.
+The origin process holds the $uniqueids of all sub-process instances in the item _$workitemRef_.
 So both workitems are linked together.